TheRdMelon/pixelplanet/README.md

 ### Development

 Run `npm run lint:src` to check for code errors and warnings or `npm run lint -- ./your/file.js` to check a single file.
-We have enough warnings already, just don't produce too many additional ones.
+Please do not produce too many additional warnings.

 You can use `npm run babel-node ./your/script.js` to execute a script with local babel.